The Lost Paris Tapes: Recording

-According to producer, John Haeny, the spoken word part of the recordings were made at Elektra West Coast studios on February 9, 1969.
-The segment was in fact recorded in Los Angeles and not in Paris as previously thought.
-Morrison offhandedly labeled the resulting reel-to-reel tape of the session "Jomo and the Smoothies", Jomo being a pseudonym for Morrison.
-The final pieces of spoken word were recorded almost two years later at Village Recorder Studio C, on December 8, 1970, which was Morrison's birthday.
+According to producer, John Haeny, the spoken word part of the recordings was in fact recorded in Los Angeles, not in Paris as previously thought, and were made at Elektra West Coast studios on February 9, 1969.
+The February 1969 recording session features a serious but relaxed Morrison taping spoken-word versions of his own written poetry.
+Morrison can be heard repeating certain sections of poems for technical or aesthetic reasons, and he can be heard giving occasional production cues, such as when certain sound effects should be added at a later date.
+Morrison's efforts to obtain clear recordings and his additional verbal directions suggest that he planned to use the recordings in a much more ambitious project that would merge his smoothly edited voice-overs with background sounds and music.

-Previously it had been believed the segment of the tape featuring an apparently drunken Morrison playing around in a studio with two equally inebriated "American street musicians" was recorded in Paris due to the ever changing promotional storytelling Philippe Dalecky, who came into possession of a number of Morrison's belongings, was telling.
+Previously it had been believed the later segment of the tape featuring an apparently drunken Morrison playing around in a studio with two equally inebriated "American street musicians" was recorded in Paris due to the ever changing promotional storytelling Philippe Dalecky, who came into possession of a number of Morrison's belongings, was telling.
 Avid listeners however have determined that recording session took place in the spring of 1969 during the recording of The Soft Parade.
 The people present at the recording were Morrison, poet Michael McClure on auto-harp, and a so-far unidentified musician.
 Paul A. Rothchild recorded the session and can be heard on the tape.

-The February 1969 recording session features a serious but relaxed Morrison taping spoken-word versions of his own written poetry.
-Morrison can be heard repeating certain sections of poems for technical or aesthetic reasons, and he can be heard giving occasional production cues, such as when certain sound effects should be added at a later date.
-Morrison's efforts to obtain clear recordings and his additional verbal directions suggest that he planned to use the recordings in a much more ambitious project that would merge his smoothly edited voice-overs with background sounds and music.
+Morrison offhandedly labeled the resulting reel-to-reel tape of the session "Jomo and the Smoothies", Jomo being a pseudonym for Morrison.
+The final pieces of spoken word were recorded almost two years later at Village Recorder Studio C, on December 8, 1970, which was Morrison's birthday.

 Some of these recordings were later mixed with new music tracks recorded by surviving Doors members Ray Manzarek, Robby Krieger, and John Densmore, and released as the official Doors album An American Prayer.
 The February 1969 recording of "Orange County Suite" with Morrison on piano was later used and mixed with new music recorded by the surviving Doors members, and released as part of their 1997 4 CD "Box Set".
 This new Doors version also appears on the 1999 box set compilation CD Essential Rarities.

 Reception

-Once Morrison gave up trying to perform with the two musicians, he broke into a solo performance of "Orange County Suite."
-A writer for Rolling Stone magazine later called this piece:
+Once Morrison gave up trying to perform with the two musicians on the 'Jomo' tape, he broke into a solo performance of "Orange County Suite."
+A writer for Rolling Stone magazine, believing this to be the final recordings by Morrison, later called this piece:

 In 2002, Doors keyboardist Ray Manzarek, who was not aware of the true origin of the recording at the time, has referred to this "Lost Paris Tape" recording as "drunken gibberish," observing, "If you haven't heard them, you're missing nothing."